 As a podiatrist, working individually or as part of a team, in varied settings and with clients of all ages.
 The majority of podiatry employment is in private practice, but podiatrists also have the opportunity to work in community health settings; in hospitals and with specialised health teams such as in diabetic care; in health promotion and education; with children, athletes and older people; or to undertake research.

-Students will complete approximately 1,000 hours of professional placement in various settings throughout the four years of study.
+Students will complete between 1,000 and 1,100 hours of professional placement in various settings throughout the four years of study.
 These settings include but are not limited to public hospital rotations (high risk foot clinics), private practice placements (general, sports and surgical) and rural health locations.

 Professional experience placements require students to fulfil certain pre-requisites prior to attending any placements.
 Before applying for this course, it is important that you understand what these requirements are.

-The Bachelor of Podiatry is accredited with the Australian New Zealand Podiatry Accreditation Council (ANZPAC).
+The Bachelor of Podiatry is accredited with the Australian and New Zealand Podiatry Accreditation Council.
 Graduates can seek national registration as podiatry practitioners with the Podiatry Board of Australia.

 In order to register to practice, the Australian Health Practitioner Regulation Agency (AHPRA) standards for English language must be met.
 See the AHPRA website for further information.